-Now that’s not always a problem, but in this lens, it is you can turn it a tiny amount, and it will completely go from being in focus to out of focus which isn’t normal.
+Now, that’s not always a problem, but in this lens, you can turn it a tiny amount, and it will ultimately go from being in focus to out of focus, which isn’t usual.

-A little tiny adjustment should give you a little tiny focus adjustment, not in this lens.
+A tiny adjustment should give you a little focus adjustment, but not in this lens.

 So yeah, I said the autofocus works about 80% of the time; the other 20% of the time, it doesn’t work too well.
 It haunts.

-The 35 mil lens is considered a slightly wide-angle lens, and it’s perfect for many things.
+The 35 mil lens is considered a slightly wide-angle, perfect for many things.

-I like to use it for portraits where I want the background to also be in the frame to get less idea of the surroundings.
+I like to use it for portraits where I want the background in the frame to get less of an idea of the surroundings.

-It’s also perfect for nightclubs, weddings, street photography for general lifestyle photography, and many other things in between.
+It’s also perfect for nightclubs, weddings, street photography, general lifestyle photography, etc.

-35 to prime is also really good because you have a low aperture, and in this lens, it’s an aperture of F 1.4.
+35 mm prime lenses are also perfect because they have a low aperture; this lens has an aperture of F 1.4.

-And what that means is you can really open up this lens and let huge amounts of light into your sensor and shooting shallow light conditions.
+That means you can open up this lens, let huge amounts of light into your sensor, and shoot shallow light conditions.

-So for the Sigma 35 mil f 1.4 art lens that I’ve owned for about a year now.
+I’ve owned the Sigma 35 mil f 1.4 art lens for about a year.

-I’ve had a great time shooting on this lens; I found it a delightful lens to use.
+I’ve had a great time shooting on this lens; I found it delightful.

-I’ve used it a lot, and I haven’t seen any wiring in any of the numbers or anything like that.
+I’ve used it a lot and haven’t seen any wiring in any numbers.

 The focus rubber is still nice and tight on the lens as well.

-It focuses really well, and it’s tack sharp in the middle of the image.
+It focuses well and tack-sharp in the middle of the image.

-So we have some stunning sharpness, and it’s quite a demanding 42-megapixel sensor, and we’re still getting some really excellent sharpness.
+So we have some stunning sharpness.
+It’s a demanding 42-megapixel sensor, and we’re still getting some excellent sharpness.

-That’s an excellent result for any lens at its lowest aperture possible, particularly a lens with a maximum aperture of 1.4.
+That’s an excellent result for any lens at its lowest possible, particularly with a maximum aperture of 1.4.

-The lens is quite small considering it’s an f 1.4 lens, and it only weighs about 665 grams.
+The lens is relatively small, considering it’s an f 1.4 lens and only weighs about 665 grams.

-It’s a nice compact piece of gear that you can carry around without any problems.
+It’s a nice compact gear you can carry around without problems.

-So the first thing we’re going to be talking about is the build quality of this lens.
+So, the first thing we will discuss is the build quality of this lens.

 So, this lens has a premium plastic construction with a rubberized focus ring.